 The following discussion summarizes the taxation of CIM Commercial Trust Corporation, which we refer to as CIM Commercial, and the material U.S. federal income tax consequences to holders of CIM Commercial's Series A Preferred Stock, Warrants and Common Stock received upon exercise of the Warrants.
 This discussion is for your general information only.
 For purposes of this section under the heading "Material U.S. Federal Income Tax Consequences," references to "CIM Commercial" mean only CIM Commercial Trust Corporation and not its subsidiaries or other lower-tier entities, except as otherwise indicated.
 This summary is not tax advice.
-The tax treatment of a holder will vary depending upon the holder's particular situation, and this summary addresses only holders that hold these securities as capital assets and does not deal with all aspects of taxation that may be relevant to certain types of holders to which special provisions of the U.S. federal income tax laws apply, including:
+The tax treatment of a holder will vary depending upon the holder's particular situation, and this summary addresses only holders that hold these securities as capital assets and does not deal with all aspects of taxation that may be relevant to particular holders in light of their personal investment or tax circumstances.
+This summary also does not deal with all aspects of taxation that may be relevant to certain types of holders to which special provisions of the U.S. federal income tax laws apply, including:

-- dealers in securities or currencies; - · traders in securities that elect to use a mark-to-market method of accounting for such traders' securities holdings; - banks; - insurance companies; - tax-exempt organizations; - persons liable for the alternative minimum tax; - persons that hold securities that are a hedge, that are hedged against interest rate or currency risks or that are part of a straddle or conversion transaction; - persons that purchase or sell shares or warrants as part of a wash sale for tax purposes; and - · a U.S. shareholder (as defined below) whose functional currency is not the U.S. dollar.
+- · dealers in securities or currencies; - · traders in securities that elect to use a mark-to-market method of accounting for such traders' securities holdings; - banks - insurance companies; - tax-exempt organizations; - · persons liable for the alternative minimum tax; - · persons that hold securities that are a hedge, that are hedged against interest rate or currency risks or that are part of a straddle or conversion transaction: - · persons that purchase or sell shares or warrants as part of a wash sale for tax purposes; and - · a U.S. shareholder (as defined below) whose functional currency is not the U.S. dollar.